-In this guide, we’ll explore the three most common types of studio Pilates reformers, assess their advantages and limitations, and help you determine which option is best suited to maximize your class capacity without compromising on quality or client comfort.
+In this guide, we’ll explore the three most common types of Pilates studio reformers, review their advantages and limitations, and help you determine which model fits your studio’s needs while maximizing class capacity without sacrificing quality or client experience.

 Why Reformer Selection Matters for Group Classes